 -

-All emerging and early career Indigenous artists with ancestral ties to Mni Sota.
+Two Rivers Gallery welcomes emerging and early-career Indigenous artists with ancestral ties to Mni Sota and Turtle Island.

-We recognize the rich cultural history the lands of Mni Sota hold and expand beyond the settler-colonial border that is known today.
-Ancestral ties to the woodlands of Mni Sota reach to the following nations:
+We honor the rich cultural history of the lands of Mni Sota and recognize that these ancestral connections extend beyond the borders of the settler-colonial state.
+Ancestral ties to the woodlands of Mni Sota include, but are not limited to, the following nations:

 Dakota